2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/ogc-euidays.md

 information and knowledge exchange on scientific, technical, and policy levels.

-The OGC Innovation Days results will help make future systems more efficient.
-The event contributes to shifting the focus from a technology-oriented approach to a holistic approach.
-This approach takes a much better account of the various needs of the stakeholders involved.
-Focusing on the needs of the different stakeholders is crucial to the success of the current work.
-This event will identify these needs and thus make an essential contribution to improving the direction of future technological developments, operational setups driven by efficient governance models, and all operating within a solution-oriented policy framework.
+OGC Innovation Days Europe supports the shift in IT solutions from being purely technology-oriented to a more holistic approach that better accounts for the various needs of the stakeholders.
+The event will identify these needs and thus make an essential contribution to improving the direction of future technological developments, supporting operational setups that are driven by efficient governance models and that operate within a solution-oriented policy framework.

 <a name="agenda"></a>
 **Preliminary Agenda**: